ckirby/djangocon-eu_2018/talk/djangocon-eu-2018.md

 ## Chaim Kirby
 ### DjangoCon Europe 2018

-^Forms are great...for data entry.
+^This morning I'm going to talk about forms.
+Forms are great.
 A contact page, django admin, site signup?
 Use a form!
+50% of CRUD (C and U)?
+More forms!
+Forms are great for shuttling date into our database.

+^I'm not talking about any of that.

-Today I'm going to show you a way to use a forms not for data collection, but as the core interactive element for user driven interaction.
+^Today I'm going to show you a way to use a forms not for data collection, but as the core  element for user driven interaction.

 ---
 [.footer: http://www.barksdale.af.mil/News/Article-Display/Article/320976/open-hydrant/]